TLF Logo

 Incorrect prescription method can lead to medication errors

-Making sure that medications are taken properly is a duty of people who dispense medications, such as nurses and doctors in hospitals and nursing homes.
+Making sure that medications are taken properly is the duty of people who dispense medications, such as nurses and doctors in hospitals and nursing homes.
 One thing that has to be considered is the best method for a patient to take the medication.
-In some cases, the choices are whether to swallow a pill whole or to cut it or…
+In some cases, the choices are whether to swallow a pill whole or to cut it or crush it to make it easier to take.
+There are

 Read More »